-- 1. Percolation, groundwater and soils profile tests must be performed by those who are licensed within California as a registered civil engineer; a registered Environmental Health Specialist; a soils scientist; an Engineering Geologist; or other Qualified Professional approved by the Health Officer. - 2.
-Results of all testing is to be submitted to Environmental Health (County EH) on the forms provided by the County or on an equivalent form. - 3.
-A scaled site plan showing location of tests (appropriately numbered or designated to correspond to the test data) is to accompany the data.
+- 1. Percolation, groundwater and soils tests for OWTS design may be performed by the following persons, who must be licensed within California: a registered civil engineer; a registered Environmental Health Specialist; an Engineering Geologist; or other Qualified Professional approved by the Health Officer. - 2.
+Results of all testing are to be submitted to Environmental Health Service on the form provided by the County or on an equivalent form. - 3.
+A site plan showing location of tests (appropriately numbered or designated to correspond to the test data) is to accompany the data.

-Soil Profile Evaluation
+Soil Evaluation

-- Sites proposed for installation of new Onsite Wastewater Treatment Systems (OWTS) must be evaluated for soil conditions by excavating one or more soil profile test-pits with a backhoe or excavator.
-Soil profile evaluations are required in addition to soil percolation testing to determine the presence of restrictive layers or evidence of seasonal high groundwater conditions at and below the depth of the percolation test holes.
-The Health Officer may waive the requirement for backhoe test-pits and/or percolation testing for drainfield repairs, upgrades, or replacements where adequate soil information is available. - 2.
-Soil profile excavations must extend at least 10 feet below the bottom of a proposed conventional leaching trench.
-Shallower excavations may be approved on a case-by-case basis or when an Enhanced Treatment (ET) systems is proposed. - 3.
-Excavations must be made by backhoe or excavator capable of digging to a depth of 14 feet whenever possible.
-Auger or GeoProbe direct push is allowed only upon a case-by-case determination: - a) when a site is inaccessible by backhoe, - b) when necessary only to verify conditions expected on the basis of prior soils investigations, - c) when done in connection with geologic investigations, or - d) for septic repairs or upgrades when an ET system is proposed and it is not required that the soil or groundwater conditions 10' below the depth of dispersal be evaluated. - 4.
-Observations in the excavation are to be made for soil structure, the potential presence of seasonal groundwater, and the presence of restrictive, low permeability layers.
+- 1. Sites proposed for new sewage system installation must be evaluated for soil conditions by one or more soil excavations.
+The Health Officer may require soil testing for system replacements where adequate soil information is not available. - 2.
+Excavations must be made by backhoe whenever possible.
+Auger or GeoProbe direct push is allowed only upon a case-by-case determination (a)when a site is inaccessible by backhoe, (b)when necessary only to verify conditions expected on the basis of prior soils investigations, (c) when done in connection with geologic investigations, or when there must be minimal site disturbance. - 3.
+Excavations must extend at least 10 feet below the bottom of a proposed leaching trench.
+Shallower excavations may be approved on a case-by-case basis for enhanced treatment systems. - 4.
+Observations in the excavation are to be made for soil structure, the potential presence of seasonal groundwater, and the presence of low or fast permeability layers.
 Soils or formations containing continuous channels, cracks, or fractures are to be noted.
-Gleying, soil mottling, and soil moisture are also to be noted.
+Gleying, soils mottling, and soil moisture are also to be noted.